createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

         genkernel --luks --menuconfig all

+    Note that `dracut` is also a USE flag; and that the command to use should be

+        dracut --hostonly

+    One can also use `--kver 3.2.5-hardened` to give a special version string to the generated initramfs.

 - [ ] How should the kernel be configured?

     Use the article on [Hardware detection](https://wiki.gentoo.org/wiki/Hardware_detection) to find the right kernel drivers.